wadefagen/waf.cs.illinois.edu/collections/_visualizations/Trends-in-High-School-GPAs-of-Incoming-Freshman/index.md

 ### Average High School GPA

-In addition to reporting the percentage of students with GPAs above 3.75, a freshman class <b>average high school GPA</b> (among all incoming freshman at each University) is reported for reach University:
+In addition to reporting the percentage of students with GPAs above 3.75, the freshman class <b>average high school GPA</b> (among all incoming freshman at each University) is reported for reach University:

 <div id="chart-line-gpa" style="margin-bottom: 30px"></div>